 Full self-support should be reached as early as possible.
 The core group may hold and disburse its own funds.
-Until a new congregation/ministry has been approved by the Canada Revenue Agency as a Registered Charity, the sponsor must supervise all financial transactions and be responsible auditing accounts issuing charitable donation receipts. for the and Only societies and affiliated churches may hold real property.
+Until a new congregation/ministry has been approved by the Canada Revenue Agency as a Registered Charity, the sponsor must supervise all financial transactions and be responsible for auditing the accounts and issuing charitable donation receipts.
+Only societies and affiliated churches may hold real property.
 If a group at any other stage acquires real property, it will either be held in trust by the sponsor or the conference.
 (See ¶305.5.7 for further details).